-Grand Treasurers Limited was an indirect subsidiary of Consolidated Hallmark Insurance up to November 2019 before the Board of CHI Capital limited transferred Her holding 100% to the Parent (Consolidated Hallmark Insurance Plc).
+Grand Treasurers Limited was indirect subsidiary of Consolidated Hallmark Insurance up to November 2019 before the Board of CHI Capital limited transferred Her holding 100% to the Parent (Consolidated Hallmark Insurance PIc).

-Grand Treasurers Limited is now a direct subsidiary of the Consolidated Hallmark Insurance Plc.
+Grand Treasurers Limited now direct subsidiary of the Consolidated Hallmark Insurance Plc.
 The business of the company is consumer lending, lease financing and other finance company business.